Caps’ Ovechkin ties Jagr for 3rd on NHL career goals list | Times Leader

 “I couldn’t believe that one got blocked at the end, but it was awesome,” Dowd said.
 “Obviously, we’re super excited for him and guys are trying to find him all over the ice and just to be a part of it and simply watch it, he’s the best.
 So really happy for him.”

-Washington faces the Edmonton Oilers on Wednesday night in the second stop of its three-game Western Canada road trip.

-One night after the Flames showed their support for Ukraine by having Ukrainian-Canadian opera singer Stephania Romaniuk sing the Ukrainian anthem prior to Calgary’s game with the Oilers, a portion of the Saddledome crowd of 15,628, booed Ovechkin whenever he touched the puck, especially early in the game.
+One night after the Flames showed their support for Ukraine by having Ukrainian-Canadian opera singer Stephania Romaniuk sing the Ukrainian anthem before Calgary’s game with the Oilers, a portion of the Saddledome crowd of 15,628 booed Ovechkin whenever he touched the puck, especially early in the game.

 Ovechkin has historically been a vocal supporter of Russian President Vladimir Putin, and the Capitals’ captain’s Instagram account features a photo of him standing beside Putin.
 A picture of the two is also Ovechkin’s Instagram profile photo.